Alaska Airlines

 Final Design: Tab View

-The new MEL Live Catalog is now embedded directly inside the M&E Portal, creating a unified, modern experience for technicians.
+The new MEL Live Catalog is now embedded directly inside M&E Portal, creating a unified, modern experience for technicians.

 Impact